arya-tama/bite_detection_neural_network/README.md

 # bite_detection_neural_network
 This is further development of online bine detection algorithm.
-In this work, a simple 2 neural network is proposed for prediction of bite and non-bite segment over a chewing sequence.
+In this work, a simple two-layer neural network is proposed for prediction of bite and non-bite segment over a chewing sequence.

 ## Requirements
 tensorflow 1.15.0,